 This gene encodes a member of the C1 family of peptidases.
 Alternative splicing of this gene results in multiple transcript variants.
 At least one of these variants encodes a preproprotein that is proteolytically processed to generate multiple protein products.
 These products include the cathepsin B light and heavy chains, which can dimerize to form the double chain form of the enzyme.
 This enzyme is a lysosomal cysteine protease with both endopeptidase and exopeptidase activity that may play a role in protein turnover.
 It is also known as amyloid precursor protein secretase and is involved in the proteolytic processing of amyloid precursor protein (APP).
 Incomplete proteolytic processing of APP has been suggested to be a causative factor in Alzheimer's disease, the most common cause of dementia.
 Overexpression of the encoded protein has been associated with esophageal adenocarcinoma and other tumors.
-Multiple pseudogenes of this gene have been identified.
-Cathepsin B is involved in the cleavage of the SARS-COV-2 spike protein upon entry to the human host cell. [provided by RefSeq, Jun 2020]
+Both Cathepsin B and Cathepsin L are involved in the cleavage of the spike protein from the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) upon its entry to the human host cell.
+Multiple pseudogenes of this gene have been identified. [provided by RefSeq, Sep 2020]

 GeneCards Summary for CTSB Gene

 CTSB (Cathepsin B) is a Protein Coding gene.
 Diseases associated with CTSB include Keratolytic Winter Erythema and Annular Erythema.
-Among its related pathways are Neuroscience and Lysosome.
+Among its related pathways are Apoptosis Modulation and Signaling and Lysosome.
 Gene Ontology (GO) annotations related to this gene include peptidase activity and cysteine-type peptidase activity.
-An important paralog of this gene is CTSC.
+An important paralog of this gene is TINAG.